SAP S/4HANA Cloud ou On-Premise - S4IC, revendeur SAP en Belgique

 6. Customizations

 The On-Premise solution and the Private Cloud Edition solution allow for a wide range of customizations, while the Public Cloud Edition solution offers a reduced set of functionalities.
 It is a template-based solution.
-The SAP customer relies on the Best Practices of the line of business (LoB).
+The customer relies on the Best Practices of the line of business (LoB).

 Main features of the On-Premise and Cloud Editions